Most doctors agree that testosterone injections are the most effective way to give testosterone therapy.

 You can only obtain testosterone injections with a doctor’s prescription.

 Any medical doctor can write a prescription for testosterone injections.
-However, if you think you need testosterone injections because you are having trouble dealing with the normal decline in testosterone that occurs as you age, you do not want “just any doctor.”
-For so called “age-related” low-T, you want to get your prescription for testosterone injections, from a doctor who specializes in hormone replacement therapy (HRT) for men.
+However, if you think you need testosterone injections because you are having trouble dealing with the normal decline in testosterone that occurs as you age, you do not want “just any doctor,” for so called “age-related” low-T. You should seek a doctor who specializes in hormone replacement since they are most familiar with the dosing and regular usage of testosterone therapy.
+They will be better able to personalize your treatment plan for testosterone replacement therapy (TRT) and make any necessary adjustments required.

 How Do I Know If I Need Testosterone Injections?